 MacGregor Ranch 1

-After over 100 years of fire suppression in the Estes Valley, the forest in this project was over populated with many trees that would not historically of been present.
-In ponderosa habitats a small surface fire would of historically came through the ecosystem every 5-50 years keeping the populations in check.
+After over 100 years of fire suppression in the Estes Valley, the forest in this project area was over populated with many trees that would not historically have been present.
+In Ponderosa habitats, a small surface fire would come through the ecosystem every 5-50 years keeping populations in check.
 Because of the lack of fire, the trees compete for a limited amount of resources (sun, water, and nutrients) and are not as healthy due to the competition.
+Our goal for this project was to restore the forest back to its historic density and improve the habitat for the enjoyment of both humans and animals.

 Benefits